-Hyundai Ioniq: Engine Control System / Engine Coolant Temperature Sensor (ECTS).
+Hyundai Ioniq (AE): Engine Control System / Engine Coolant Temperature Sensor (ECTS).
 Description and operation

 Engine Coolant Temperature Sensor (ECTS) is located in the engine coolant passage of the cylinder head for detecting the engine coolant temperature.
 The ECTS uses a thermistor that changes resistance with the temperature.